rwoodley/PixelCube/README.md

 ffmpeg -framerate 30 -i out%03d.jpg outputY.mp4
 ```

-If the original was less thatn 400 frames long you can extend it so you can play it side by side with the others if you want.
+If the original was less than 400 frames long you can extend it so you can place it side by side with the others if you want.
 Ours was 3.75 seconds long which is 112 frames.
 Loop to get 400 frames which is 13.39 seconds approx.
 ```
 ffmpeg -re -f lavfi -i "movie=filename=out.mp4:loop=4, setpts=N/(FRAME_RATE*TB)" loop.mp4
 ffmpeg -i loop.mp4 -ss 00:00:00 -t 00:00:13.39 loopTruncated.mp4